 GLFER projects are cost shared 65 percent federal and 35 percent non-federal.
 The total project cost is estimated to be $14M with a federal share of $9.1M and non-federal share of $4.9M.
 The majority of the federal share was funded with Great Lakes Restoration and Initiative (GLRI) funds received from the U.S. Environmental Protection Agency.

 The feasibility study was initiated in 2009.
 The draft feasibility report and environmental assessment went out for the 30-day agency and public review on November 12, 2014.
 The feasibility study was approved in January 2015.
 Design was completed in August 2015.
 A five-year construction contract was awarded in September 2015 to John Keno and Company Inc. for almost $7.4M.
 Construction is anticipated to be complete in fall 2020.
-The site will remain closed in order to place additional sand, plant grass, and allow the newly-planted grass to establish.
-The site will be evaluated in summer 2018 to see if it's possible to open up the site then.
+A separate contract to install underwater reefs off shore of Lake County Forest Preserve District land north and south of Cliff Road will be awarded in September 2019.